Who We Are

 Colin and Wendy’s vision was to create a safe place where ordinary people could learn about the causes and non-violent resolution of conflict, so that they might turn their passion for and commitment to peace, into the skills which can help prevent other atrocities.
 They wanted to encourage those involved in, or affected by conflict, to build meaningful friendships and thereby, find the means of working together to eliminate the prejudice and distrust that destroys cross community and international relations.

-The Foundation has a strong team to deliver its programmes and to help the charity grow and prosper.
+Based at the Peace Centre the Foundation has a strong team to deliver its programmes and to help the charity grow and prosper.
 Information on the Foundation's Team can be found here.

 Behind the Foundation there is a Board of Trustees that guide and support the charity's work.
 The Foundation's Trustees can be found here.